History & Mission

 In the beginning

-A group of seven Houston citizens founded The Contemporary Arts Museum Houston in 1948.
+A group of six Houston citizens signed the charter and founded Contemporary Arts Museum Houston in 1948.
 This newly formed institution had a goal to present and document new art and its role in modern life through exhibitions, lectures, and other activities.
 The Museum’s history of exhibitions began with those presented at various sites throughout the city.
 For example, The Museum of Fine Arts, Houston held early exhibitions that included This is Contemporary Art and L. Moholy-Nagy: Memorial Exhibition.

 The success of the institution’s early efforts led to the building of a small, professionally equipped facility in 1950.
 It was in CAMH’s first home that ambitious exhibitions of the work of Vincent van Gogh, Joan Miró, Alexander Calder, and Max Ernst were presented.
 In addition, exhibitions by artist John Biggers and his students from the then-fledgling Texas Negro College (now Texas Southern University) reflected Houston’s receptiveness to new ideas.

 Jermayne MacAgy was hired as the Museum’s first professional director in 1955.
 Ms. MacAgy organized such definitive exhibitions as The Disquieting Muse: Surrealism, The Sphere of Mondrian, and Totems Not Taboo: Primitive Art.
 Ms. MacAgy also organized Mark Rothko, the artist’s second museum exhibition.
 The Museum’s dedication to thematic exhibitions, architecture and design, and surveys of individual artists continued throughout the 1960s.
 Landmark exhibitions included The Emerging Figure and Robert Rauschenberg which included the artist’s influential Combine paintings.

 Expanded facility, expanded impact